Content

 So, how do you prevent or reverse hair loss while using Ozempic?
 You have a few treatment options at your disposal.

-Also known by the brand name Rogaine®, minoxidil is an over-the-counter topical medication that can stimulate hair regrowth while preventing further hair loss.
+Also known by the brand name Rogaine®, minoxidil is an over-the-counter topical medication that can promote hair regrowth and prevent further hair loss.

 Minoxidil can be used to address different types of hair loss, including hair loss related to health conditions, weight loss, and nutrient deficiencies.